cyrillegin/dragonfly/README.md

 ##### OneWire temperature sensor
 Add dtoverlay=w1-gpio to /boot/config.txt
-This will use gpio pin 2 by default, to change it, run `dtoverlay=w1-gpio,gpiopin=x`
+This will use gpio pin 2 by default, to change it, run `sudo dtoverlay w1-gpio gpiopin=x pullup=0` where x is the pin
 `sudo modprobe w1-gpio`
 `sudo modprobe w1-therm`
 to see the device(s), `cd /sys/bus/w1/devices/`